RasmussenLab/vamb/doc/tips.md

 To obtain mono-sample bins from the clusters, the clusters then split by their sample of origin in a process we call binsplitting.
 This reduces duplication in the output bins, and better preserves inter-sample diversity.

-Binplsitting is done by looking at the identifiers (headers) of the contigs in the FASTA file:
+Binsplitting is done by looking at the identifiers (headers) of the contigs in the FASTA file:
 They are assumed to be named according to the scheme `<sample identifier><separator><contig identifier>`,
 where:
 * The sample identifier uniquely identifies the same that the contig came from,
 * The separator separates the sample- and contig identifier, and is guaranteed to not be contained in the sample identifier
 * The contig identifier uniquely identifies the contig within the sample.
 When using the provided `src/concatenate.py` script, the names conform to this scheme, being named e.g.
 `S5C1042`, for sample 5, contig 1042.
-In this case, the separator is 'C'.
+In this case, the binsplit separator is 'C'.

 The separator can be set on command-line with the flag `-o`.
+It defaults to 'C', if all headers contain a 'C'.
+To disable binsplitting, pass `-o` without an argument.